abishek-p-24901317/M5/README.md

 }
 int main() {
 int n = 12;
-printf("The product of the first 12 natural numbers is: %llu\n", produc return 0;
+printf("The product of the first 12 natural numbers is: %llu\n", product") return 0;
 }
 ```